worldpeacez0991/SpringBoot_demo6_Access_Data_using_JdbcTemplate_CRUD/README.md

 </li>
 <br/>

-<li>If you are using existing project from SpringBoot_demo5_Database, remember to replace these files<br/>
+<li>If you are using existing project from SpringBoot_demo5_Database, remember to<br/>
-Replace these files:
+replace these files:
 <ul>
 <li>build.gradle</li>
 <li>src\main\java\com\example\demo\DemoApplication.java</li>